monkeymademe/picamera2-WebUI/README.md

 ```bash
 python app.py
 ```
-5. From your broswer on connected to the same network goto the following address: 'http://**Your IP**:8080/'
+5. From your broswer, on a device connected to the same network, goto the following address: 'http://**Your IP**:8080/'

 ## Running as a service